 Make a list of everything important to you at this time.
 Arrange each item from most important to least.
-We may find some adjustments are needed.
+You may find some adjustments are needed.

 Day 28: Phone Apps //

-For the applications you cannot delete, group together so they don’t take up so much screen space.
+For the apps you cannot delete, group together so they don’t take up so much screen space.
 This will declutter your phone and declutter your mind when you use your phone.

 Day 29: Contacts //

 Are you like my husband, who still has contacts from 10 years ago?
-Do you still talk to that person?
-Do they have the same number?
+If so, you really need to declutter your contacts!